MycoBank Taxonomy: Fungi, Dikarya, Basidiomycota, Agaricomycotina, Agaricomycetes, Polyporales, Fomitopsidaceae, Laetiporus

 I transformed this royal harvest into five meals.
 First, I made a wild mushroom coconut curry recipe from Madhur Jaffrey's Vegetarian India: creamy, succulent mushrooms, explosive flavor, delicious.
 Next, I made beer-battered chicken of the woods tenders and a potato hash.
 The hash was tasty, a bit dry though; the deep-fried tenders slayed me.
 I also grilled some fronds and ate them on tempeh slathered with Frank's RedHot sauce, which was enough to satisfy anybody's craving for a spicy chicken sandwich.
 There is no shortage of creative and delicious preparations for chicken of the woods – recipes abound on the internet.

 Laetiporus sulphureus is one of six species of Laetiporus that grow in North America.
 Laetiporus cincinnatus is another excellent edible that looks similar except it has a white pore surface and grows from the base of trees or from the ground (as a butt rot fungus, as opposed to Laetiporus sulphureus, which is a heart rotting species).
-There is a rare variety of Laetiporus sulphurues with a white pore surface, so the combination of pore color and ecology are necessary to separate the two species.
+According to Michael Kuo, there is a rare variety of Laetiporus sulphureus with a white pore surface, so the combination of pore color and ecology are necessary to separate the two species.
 Laetiporus huroniensis, which I've never found, grows on conifers east of the Rockies.
 West of the Rockies, one can find Laetiporus conifericola.
 Down south in the states bordering the Gulf of Mexico and in the Caribbean, Laetioporus gilbertsonii and Laetiporus persicinus are present.

 A word of caution: when you read that you should try a little bit of a mushroom the first time you eat it, even when it is a well regarded edible, that's largely because of chicken of the woods.
 Apparently this species is more responsible than most for allergic reactions.
 However, it seems like allergic reactions are still relatively rare and don't seem to get too much worse than tingly lips.
 Folks at MSU Extension say that it might be a matter of substrate – conifers and locusts being the culprits – which would suggest that Laetiporus huroniensis is actually the principal offender.